deeja/storyblok-nuxt-starterkit/README.md

 1. Get it running using the instructions above
 1. Delete all the Storyblok pages from the demo site.
-1. Delete the all components, EXCEPT Global and Page:
+1. Delete all components EXCEPT Global and Page:
     - from Storyblok
     - from the  Components folder.
     - from the `/plugins/components.js`
-1. Modify Global and Home components to the data structure you need
+1. Modify Global and Page components to the data structure you need
     - Global: Keep the header and footer sections
 1. Add pages
     - Global of type Global